#4: Marvin Dienst – You have no control over your mind

 Q6 – How do you handle the pressure?

-You have to be fit mentally.
+You have to be fit in your mind.
 They think about a crash negatively, rather than thinking about the experience of being alive and learning from it.
 He’s been to Mclaren MTC, where he learned about his brain and how to remove fear.
 To look at a different angle at life.
 In the worst things, find the light.
 It took a few years to understand when he was really young.

 Q7 If you saw yourself 10 years from now, what would you say?